-- Canvas: A learning management system (LMS) students use for their classes where they can view course information and submit assignments; access Canvas at canvas.rutgers.edu. - Course Schedule Planner (CSP): A system that students can use to create a variety of possible schedules in preparation for registration; access CSP at sims.rutgers.edu/csp. - Email (Rutgers Official): The Rutgers Official Email Service for students is ScarletMail.
+- Canvas: A learning management system students use for their classes where they can view course information and submit assignments; access Canvas at canvas.rutgers.edu - Course Schedule Planner (CSP): A system that students can use to create a variety of possible schedules in preparation for registration; access CSP at sims.rutgers.edu/csp. - Email (Rutgers Official): The Rutgers Official Email Service for students is ScarletMail.
 This can be accessed on myRutgers.
 School of Nursing students' email can be accessed through Rutgers Connect.
-To manage your email configuration, go to netid.rutgers.edu. - Degree Navigator: The degree audit system that undergraduate students use to view their degree requirements and progress to graduation; access at nbdn.rutgers.edu. - Duo: Two-step login with Duo, also known as two-factor authentication, helps protect your account by adding an extra layer of security beyond your password. - Handshake (or Rutgers Handshake): A platform for all things related to career exploration and success.
-Can be used to access job and internship listings, schedule appointments with career advisors, access exclusive online resources, register for programs and recruiting events, and more. - Learning Management System (LMS): Website where students can view their course requirements.
+Information for managing email accounts can also be found at netd-rutgers.edu - Degree Navigator: The degree audit system that students use to view their degree requirements and progress to graduation; access at nbdn.rutgers.edu. - Duo: Two-step login with Duo, also known as two-factor authentication, helps protect your account by adding an extra layer of security beyond your password. - Handshake (or Rutgers Handshake): A platform for all things related to career exploration and success.
+Can be used to access job and internship listings, schedule appointments with career advisors, access exclusive online resources, register for programs and recruiting events, and more. - Learning Management System (LMS): Websites where students can view their course requirements.
 The most common example of LMS at Rutgers is Canvas. - Modules: Groups of lessons and materials that may pertain to a certain subject.
-Professors may use modules in Canvas to organize course content chronologically/by week or course meeting. - myRutgers: A dashboard where students can view most of their important personal information including academics, financial, email, and technology help. - myGuest access: An online platform for students to authorize a guest (parent, guardian, etc.) access to view information such as registration, financial aid awards, and term bills on their behalf.
-Students may also make arrangements for a guest to have access to Dean of Students, Judicial Affairs, and Residence Life information (available on the myRutgers dashboard).

-- One Stop Weekly: E-newsletter distributed every Tuesday during the semester which contains timely academic and non-academic student information. - Passio Go: An app that shows real time tracking of the campus buses, including all different routes, and estimated wait times. - RAMS Rutgers Automated Mass-mailing System: The official email distribution to all students, faculty, and staff.
+Professors may use modules in Canvas to organize course content chronologically/by week or course meeting. - myRutgers: A dashboard where students can view most of their important personal information including academics, financial, email, and technology help. - myGuest access: An online platform for students to authorize a guest (parent, guardian, etc.) access to view and/or make payments on their behalf.
+Students may also make arrangements for a guest to view academic information (available on the myRutgers dashboard). - "One Stop Weekly": E-newsletter distributed via the RAMS email list every Tuesday during the semester and contains timely academic and non-academic student information. - RAMS Rutgers Automated Mass-mailing System: The official email distribution to all students, faculty, and staff.
 Students should check spam filters and settings to make sure they receive these official communications that often include policy notices and deadlines. - RUHere: Required confirmation process for attendance each semester.
 Students will receive a "pop-up" message when they log-in to any university system with their NetID.
 Students must participate by the deadline or classes and financial aid will be cancelled. - Rutgers NB: An app that consolidates Rutgers New Brunswick events, news, and campus services. - Scarlet Hub: Provides student information regarding financial aid, registration, records, admissions, and upcoming deadlines. - Schedule of Classes: Online listing of all of the courses offered in a particular semester.
-Students can look at the current semester as well as upcoming and previous semesters. - Student Self-Reported Absence Application: Students should report an absence from class by using this resource: Student Self-Reporting Absence Application | Rutgers University.
-Instructors will be notified. - Webreg: Online system that students use to register for and change classes
+Students can look at the current semester as well as upcoming and previous semesters. - Transloc: An app that shows real time tracking of the campus buses.
+The different routes, and estimated weight times. - Webreg: Online system that students use to register for and drop classes; access at webreg.rutgers.edu.

-Rutgers Lingo: Commonly Used Acronyms and Terms
+Rutgers Lingo: Commonly Used Acronyms